SymfonyCasts/symfony7/sfcasts/http-client.md

 git status
 ```

-you cn see that the only files changed were `composer.json` and `composer.log`.
+you cn see that the only files changed were `composer.json` and `composer.lock`.
 That's okay!
 What we installed was a *pure* PHP package, and while it *does* contain service classes (which are just classes that do work), it *doesn't* contain any configuration that says:

 `Hey!
 I want to have a service called "http-client",
 which should be an instance of "HttpClientInterface",